Comparison of Silvaco and Synopsys TCAD Predictions Including the Perugia Radiation Damage Model in Silicon Pixel Detectors for the HL-LHC: Introduction

 The high energetic hadrons produced in the $p-p$ collisions of HL-LHC will damage the silicon material both in the bulk and at the interface to dielectrics.
 As a result, deep defects~\cite{MollTNS2018} are created which are responsible of macroscopic effects like the increase of leakage current, the change of the operational voltage, signal loss and modifications of the behaviour of front-end electronics ~\cite{Dawson:2764325}.
 Signal loss and the related modification of pixels cluster shapes are the most impacting effect to higher level objects like tracks.
 It is important to have precise simulations of sensors response in order to anticipate potential performance losses and to train reconstruction tools on simulated events samples that are radiation damage aware~\cite{Swartz:2008oU,EPS2023Bomben,BattagliaEPS2023} as it is done for the actual tracking systems.

 TCAD\footnote{Technology Computer Aided Design} simulation tools allow to model the electric field modifications inside the silicon bulk and at the interface with dielectrics by including effective defects making it possible with limited simulation burden to reproduce evolution of the sensors response with the accumulation of radiation dose and fluence.
-In this paper a comparison of simulation results from two different tools - Synopsys~\footnote{https://www.synopsys.com/manufacturing/tcad.html} and Silvaco~\footnote{https://silvaco.com/tcad/} TCAD - is reported for an n-on-p diode under radiation damage conditions using a limited number of effective defects.
+In this paper a comparison of simulation results from two different tools - Synopsys~\footnote{https://www.synopsys.com/manufacturing/tcad.html - device simulation software version: V-2023.12} and Silvaco~\footnote{https://silvaco.com/tcad/ - device simulation software version: 1.24.0.R} TCAD - is reported for an n-on-p diode under radiation damage conditions using a limited number of effective defects.
 Demonstrating agreement between the results of these two tools will provide mutual cross-validation and further substantiate the soundness of the implemented radiation damage modelling.
-The radiation damage induced effects are simulated by the implementation of the University of Perugia bulk~\cite{NewPGBulk2024} and surface~\cite{PGSurf2019} damage model.
+The radiation damage induced effects are simulated by the implementation of the University of Perugia bulk~\cite{NewPGBulk2024} and surface~\cite{PGSurf2019} damage model (``New University of Perugia'' model).
 After introducing them in section~\ref{sec:models}, the simulation setup (section~\ref{sec:setup}) is discussed; the simulated scenarios are observables are presented in section~\ref{sec:scenarios}.
 Simulation studies have been performed before (\ref{sec:unirr}) and after irradiation (\ref{sec:irr}).
 Section~\ref{sec:concl} have the conclusions.